 Also, it allows the use of high temperatures, pressures, and chemical concentrates.

-Likewise, permits extension of dwell times for reaction of cleaning solvents.
+Likewise, it permits the extension of dwell times for the reaction of cleaning solvents.

 Indeed, it is the most widely used method.